 \subsubsection{GNNs for special manifolds}

-There have been two main motivations for building GNNs that can deal with manifold-valued features: first, learning from interrelated measurements that take values in some manifold, and second, embedding abstract graphs in curved manifolds to utilize their geometric structure for downstream tasks.
-Surprisingly, so far, most of the work concentrates on the second aim.
-The resulting GNNs can only handle data from very restricted classes of manifolds.
+There have been two primary motivations for building GNNs that can deal with manifold-valued features: first, embedding abstract graphs in curved manifolds to utilize their geometric structure for downstream tasks, and second, learning from interrelated measurements that take values in some manifold.
+Surprisingly, most existing work focuses on the first aim.
+In both cases, though, the resulting GNNs can only handle data from very restricted classes of manifolds.
 We discuss the networks and their associated spaces in the following.

 There is mounting empirical evidence that embedding graphs in non-Euclidean spaces can help with various tasks.
-So the authors of~\cite{krioukov2010hyperbolic} observed that a hyperbolic representation is beneficial when dealing with graphs with a hierarchical structure.
-Later, products of constant curvature spaces appeared as appropriate embedding spaces for more classes of graphs~\cite{gu2018learning}.
-In graph representation learning, these observations were further backed up by certain constructions that successfully embed (abstract) graphs into hyperbolic space for downstream tasks~\cite{chami2019hyperbolic,liu2019hyperbolic, dai2021hyperbolic,zhang2021lorentzian}.
-Other studies showed that other spaces can be better suited than hyperbolic ones when learning, for example classification tasks on wider classes of graphs: While spaces of constant curvature (or products of them) were successfully used in~\cite{bachmann2020constant,zhu2020graph, sun2022self,deng2023fmgnn}, spaces of non-constant curvature were utilized in the form of Grassmannians~\cite{cruceru2021computationally} and SPD~\cite{cruceru2021computationally,zhao2023modeling} manifolds.
-In~\cite{xiong2022pseudo}, also pseudo-Riemmannian manifolds were employed as embedding spaces in the form of pseudo-hyperboloids.
+For instance, \cite{krioukov2010hyperbolic} observed that a hyperbolic representation is beneficial when dealing with graphs with a hierarchical structure.
+Later, products of constant-curvature spaces appeared as appropriate embedding spaces for more classes of graphs~\citep{gu2018learning}.
+In graph representation learning, these observations were further backed up by specific constructions that successfully embed (abstract) graphs into hyperbolic space for downstream tasks~\citep{chami2019hyperbolic,liu2019hyperbolic, dai2021hyperbolic,zhang2021lorentzian, pmlr-v202-yang23u,van2023poincare}.
+Further studies showed that other spaces can be better suited than hyperbolic ones for some learning tasks on broader classes of graphs.
+While (products of) spaces of constant curvature have been used frequently~\citep{bachmann2020constant,zhu2020graph, sun2022self,deng2023fmgnn,sun2024motif,xue2024residual}, also spaces of non-constant curvature have been utilized successfully in the form of Grassmannians~\citep{cruceru2021computationally} and SPD~\citep{cruceru2021computationally,zhao2023modeling} manifolds. \cite{xiong2022pseudo} also employed pseudo-Riemannian manifolds as embedding spaces in the form of pseudo-hyperboloids.

-All the above approaches have in common that the \textit{initial} embedding can be chosen or learned freely.
-This allows for the choice of reference points and the placement of nodes that capture the semantics of input features.
-Clearly, we do not have this freedom if the data already comes with a fixed embedding.
-Think, for example, of a network of cities that naturally live on the 2-sphere.
-The above works usually do not investigate the performance of their networks on data whose embeddings are ``far away'' from the preferred ones.
-It must thus be checked additionally if such applications are tackled.